apajon/GUIPythonEncodeur/README.md

     - [1.4.2-Translate .UI to .PY](#142-Modify-the-Graphical-User-Interface)
 ____
 # 1-Installation procedure
+Before starting this procedure make sure the you have installed the **lib_global_python** and have read the readme file of this repo.
 ## 1.1-Get the code

 To install the software on raspbian virtual Desktop: